 Life Update: Water Damage, Buying an Apartment, and More

-A life update: we had water damage in a rental apartment, so we needed to move out as soon as possible (literally within two days after we found out).
-We then stayed at an apartment my insurance provided, then we finally decided to buy an apartment instead (we are already planning on buying one since spring).
+A life update: we had water damage in the apartment, so we needed to move out as soon as possible (within two days after we found out).
+My insurance provided an apartment in the meantime, then we finally decided to buy an apartment instead.

 Almost a month in our first home (we’re officially homeowners*, yay!), and we finally returned the keys to the previous apartments!
 Moving to another apartment is exhausting and usually takes time to pack and unpack.
 But, what if I tell you we moved between three apartments within the past two months?